datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 --- type:NormalExercise xp:100 skills:1,3  key:0d1199072c
 ## Exploring the Data

 The second chapter of this tutorial will be an alternative method of manipulating the Yelp star reviews.
-You will be working with the same sample of reviews of Indian restaurants but adapting the star ratings in a different way.
+You will be working with the same sample of reviews of Indian restaurants but adapting the star reviews in a different way.

-This method looks to adapt the star reviews with the perception that Yelp reviewers with Indian heritage would provide more accurate and authentic ratings for Indian cuisine.
-The strategy for manipulating the star reviews involves selecting only the reviewers with Indian names for the aggregate restaurant star rating.
+This method looks to adapt the star reviews with the perception that Yelp reviewers with Indian heritage would provide more accurate and authentic reviews for Indian cuisine.
+The strategy for manipulating the star reviews involves selecting only the reviewers with Indian names for the aggregate restaurant star review.

 This means that you need a way to select just the users with native Indian names and that is where this chapter begins!